PDXChinese/pdxchinese.github.io/_pages/volunteering.md

 To start, please [register as a volunteer at PVSA](https://www.presidentialserviceawards.gov/register-vo).
 Please link your profile with OCC's ROS Key (NJE-6463) so that your hours will be counted under OCC when calculating for the awards.

-You will be responsible to keep the volunteer hour log.
+You will be responsible for entering hours on PVSA's website.
+For all activities, please keep the volunteer hour log.
 OCC provides you a [hour log sheet](/assets/pdf/volunteer_hour_log_sheet.pdf) for your convenience.

 What counts as volunteer hours, we recommend the [following article](https://www.realizedworth.com/2018/07/19/what-counts-as-volunteer-time/) for your reference.